Section 1: Tuition and Fees

 Non-degree students, including transient and special standing students, are not allowed to audit courses.

-All students will be assessed a Mental Health and Counseling Fee each semester.
-In 2017-18 the fee is $78.
-The fee supports counseling, psychiatry, health, wellness and crisis intervention support services.
+All Emory students will be assessed a Mental Health and Counseling Fee each semester.
+In 2019 -2020, the fee is $83.
+This fee supports counseling, psychiatry, health, wellness, and crisis intervention support services.

 For more information, visit the Counseling and Psychological Services (CAPS) website.

-All students in the Laney Graduate School will be assessed a mandatory computing fee each semester.
-In 2017-18, the fee is $50.
+All Laney graduate students will be assessed a Computing Fee each semester.
+In 2019-20, the fee is $50.
 This fee supports information technology and computing services, including student email, web access, and other computer-supported services.
-This fee will not be waived.

 For more information, visit the Student Digital Life website.